b21788119/Eva/README.md

     The API is designed with a monolithic architecture but can be easily converted to a microservices architecture if needed.
   </li>
   <li>
-    Certain complexities, such as handling race conditions, managing share quantities in the market (considered infinite), and detailed buy/sell operations, have been intentionally omitted.
+    Certain problems, such as handling race conditions, managing share quantities in the market (considered infinite), and detailed buy/sell operations, have been intentionally omitted.
   </li>
   <li>
-    Some statistical calculations for portfolios and portfolio shares have been considered, and the repository will be updated as I dive deeper into making the app more applicable to real-world scenarios.
+    Some statistical calculations for portfolios and portfolio shares have been tried, and the repository will be updated as I dive deeper into making the app more applicable to real-world scenarios.
   </li>
   <li>
     Some endpoints were created just as templates.
-Some of them require admin privileges and authorization.
+Some of them may require admin privileges and authorization if used in a live environment.
   </li>
   <li>
     <strong>Basic Representation of Entities and Relationships:</strong>